 Recovery from flood events can be a long process as homes, roads, and facilities are repaired and rebuilt.
-Recovery includes local agencies conducting damage assessments for both private and public structures, coordination with federal disaster relief agencies, and assistance to victims via temporary housing and information regarding recovery efforts.
+Recovery includes local agencies' conducting damage assessments for both private and public structures, coordination with federal disaster relief agencies, assistance to victims via temporary housing, and providing information regarding recovery efforts.
 The list below summarizes various flood recovery actions within the San Jacinto region:

-- Providing the public with information related to flood insurance and the recovery process. - Performing damage assessments for both infrastructure and structures and identifying unsafe structures and roadways. - Removing debris from roadways and public areas and disposing at pre-determined debris collection points. - Providing traffic control when affected individuals begin returning to previously flooded areas. - Assisting residents with temporary housing if available. - Demobilizing shelters and mass-care facilities and returning facilities to their normal use. - Managing home buyout programs for frequently flooded properties. - Regularly communicating with disaster victims. - Compiling records of the events, including observations and documentation of flooding locations, magnitude, and duration. - Reviewing and updating building code requirements. - Preparing after-action plans for flooding and other disasters. - Coordinating with local businesses and industries to provide necessary materials to citizens to assist in the rebuilding process.
+- Providing the public with information related to flood insurance and the recovery process; - Performing damage assessments for both infrastructure and structures and identifying unsafe structures and roadways; - Removing debris from roadways and public areas and dispositing at pre-determined debris collection points; - Providing traffic control when affected individuals begin returning to previously flooded areas; - Assisting residents with temporary housing, if available; - Demobilizing shelters and mass-care facilities and returning facilities to their normal post recovery use; - Managing home buyout programs for frequently flooded properties; - Regularly communicating with disaster victims; - Compiling records of the disaster event, including observations and documentation of flooding locations, magnitude, and duration; - Reviewing and updating building code requirements; - Preparing after-action plans for flooding and other disasters; and, - Coordinating with local businesses and industries to provide necessary materials to citizens to assist in the rebuilding process.